 Gaffers Tapes are non-reflective, with a light tact leaving no residue, and are used to protect sound wiring or for bookbinding.
 They are flexible and pliable vinyl coated waterproof cloth tape with rubber based adhesive.
-Gaffer tapes are used to protect and secure electrical and sound writing, but they do not leave a residue.
+Gaffers tapes are used to protect and secure electrical and sound writing, but they do not leave a residue.
 They are also used as bookbinding tape and for many other miscellaneous purposes.
-CDNT offers competitive prices and the largest selection of matte-finish Gaffer tapes for use in the arts and entertainment, photography and bookbinding industries.
+CDNT offers competitive prices and the largest selection of matte-finish Gaffers tapes for use in the arts and entertainment, photography and bookbinding industries.
 With excellent temperature resistance, adhesion, and clean removal these tapes meet the high standards required for industrial use.

 Showing all 6 results

 1″ x 54.68 yd. x 11 mil GT1 Matte-Finish Multi-Colored Cloth Gaffers Tape

 2″ x 54.68 yd. x 11 mil GT2 Matte-Finish Multi-Colored Cloth Gaffers Tape

 2″ x 60 yd. x 11.5 mil Multi-Colored Gaffers TapeSold per Case (24 rolls per case)

 3″ x 54.68 yd. x 11 mil GT3 Matte-Finish Multi-Colored Cloth Gaffers Tape

 Custom Slit to Width x 54.68 yd. x 11.5 mil Multi-Colored Premium Graffers Tape